JoshuaPK/SimDocMgr/README.md

 ## Roadmap

 1. Write a GUI program to retrieve the documents.
 (This is planned to be written using pyQt.)
 2. Add the 'Import PDF' functionality so that we can import documents that are already PDFs.
 3. Properly handle multipage/document fed scanners.
 4. Integrate pyOCR so that you can scan all your documents to one PDF, and SimDocMgr will go into the PDF, splitting and tagging documents as required.
 5. Provide scanner controls.
 Some scanners have more capabilities than others, and it would be nice to control those settings within the UI.
 6. Make the scanning application into a GUI instead of npyscreen.

+## License

+GNU GPL v2.0